 If you’re familiar with using modern CD tools, such as Harness CD, you are probably also familiar with canary releases.
-Canaries let you serve a new version of your app to a subset of your total traffic, learn how it’s working, and then cut more traffic over to the new version safely in a progressive way.
+Canaries let you serve a new version of your app to a subset of your total traffic in the production environment, learn how it’s working, and then cut more traffic over to the new version safely in a progressive way.
 Feature Flags also let you turn something on for a subset of your users, then ramp it up over time in a safe and progressive way!
-So, a question we get a lot as a company that sells great software for CD with canaries and Feature Flags is: what’s the difference?
+So, a question we get a lot as a company that sells great software for continuous delivery with canaries and Feature Flags is: what’s the difference?

 The first thing we always say is, this is a great question and may take a few minutes to unpack.
 And, the second this is - it’s not feature flags vs canaries, it’s feature flags and canaries.

-One way to think of CD + Feature Flags is as a ladder, where CD builds on CI and Feature Flags builds on CD.
+One way to think of CD + Feature Flags in the software delivery process is as a ladder, where CD builds on CI and Feature Flags builds on CD.
 Using canaries for your deployment strategy and feature flags for your release strategy is additive - and we recommend it.

 Canary releases help you change artifacts in your environment.
 They make sure the new version of your application is running safely, handling traffic, and doing what you need to see metrics-wise before you fully rely on it.